Eddie CollinsEdward Trowbridge Collins Sr.

 Collins thrived with the introduction of the lively ball in 1920, recording career-bests of 228 hits and a .372 batting average.
 He continued to post batting averages well over .300 and managed the White Sox from the end of the 1924 season through the 1926 season – finishing with records better than .500 in each season.
 In 1923 and 1924, Collins finished second in the AL MVP voting.

 In 1925, Collins became just the sixth person to join the 3,000-hit club – and the last for the next 17 seasons.

-Collins is one of only four players in modern baseball history with more than 500 steals and a .400 on-base percentage (.424, which ranks 11th among modern players).
+Collins is one of only five players in history with more than 500 steals and a .400 on-base percentage.

 Year Inducted: 1939